j50n/deno-proc/README.md

 ## Short-Form Run Functions

 Start here.
-The short-form api makes the simple stuff simple.
-Here is a breakdown of the pros and cons of short-form:
+The short-form api makes the simple stuff simple and significantly reduces code boilerplate.
+Here is a breakdown of the pros and cons of
+short-form:

 - The Good:
   - Minimal code - easy to write, easy to read.